-Connectivity

-Darlington is a strategic public transport interchange and provides key links into the national transport network through its location on the A1(M), East Coast Main Line and the international network through Durham Tees Valley Airport;
+Connectivity: Darlington is a strategic public transport interchange and provides key links into the national transport network through its location on the A1(M), East Coast Main Line and the international network through Durham Tees Valley Airport;

 "Modus Seabed Intervention has been based in Darlington since its inception in 2008 ...
 Darlington provides first rate transport links; rail, air and close proximity to national trunk road networks ...
 Darlington has an unrivalled engineering heritage and if it can redevelop a focus on innovation and technical excellence ... it can seek to offer business growth ... and major career opportunities."

-Jake Tompkins, Managing Director MODUS Seabed Intervention Ltd.
+Jake Tompkins, Managing Director

-Labour catchment area
+MODUS Seabed Intervention Ltd

-Darlington has a working age population of 63,600 with an additional working population of 1.6 million within an hours drive-time:
+Labour catchment area: Darlington has a working age population of 63,600 with an additional working population of 1.6 million within an hours drive-time:

-"We have found a very good supply of trained/skilled people and this was very important to us as we had to increase our staff numbers by over 600 in just over a year.
+"We have found a very good supply of trained / skilled people and this was very important to us as we had to increase our staff numbers by over 600 in just over a year.
 The location is good with excellent road and rail transport links and the facilities at Lingfield Point were and are ideal for our needs.
 The support from the Council and the business community in Darlington has been excellent."

-Derek Ross, Director of Operations, Student Loans Company Limited
+Derek Ross, Director of Operations

+Student Loans Company Limited
-The relocation choice

-Darlington has proven an attractive choice for Government Department relocations such as the Student Loans Company and the Independent Safeguarding Authority; for outsourcing and call centre functions and warehousing and distribution centres;
+The relocation choice: Darlington has proven an attractive choice for Government Department relocations such as the Student Loans Company and the Independent Safeguarding Authority; for outsourcing and call centre functions and warehousing and distribution centres;

 "Henry Williams Ltd relocated to Darlington in 1911 because at that time it was the home of the railway.
 We remained in Darlington when railway operations moved to York; in recognition of our loyal, willing, hardworking, experienced and productive workforce.
 Over a 100 years later we are still here for the same reason."

-Steve Cotton, Sales & Marketing Director Henry Williams Group schools and FE facilities with amazing countryside and coastline on the Borough's doorstep;
+Steve Cotton, Sales & Marketing Director Henry Williams Group World class business base: Darlington is home to a wide range of world class engineering, manufacturing, logistics, healthcare, renewable energy, contact centres and professional services businesses;